ItsAnoch/otp-forward-extension/extension/README.md

 - Refresh button to clear cache and request a new OTP

 ### Authentication Flow
-The service worker includes the `EXTENSION_TOKEN` in the `Authorization` header when polling the server, ensuring only authorized extensions can retrieve OTPs.
-The server validates this bearer token before allowing access to the OTP endpoint.
+The service worker includes the `PUBLIC_EXTENSION_TOKEN` in the `Authorization` header when polling the server, ensuring only authorized extensions can retrieve OTPs.

 ### OTP Lifecycle
 1. Content script detects OTP input field